mudita/MuditaOS/doc/build_targets.md

 Downloads Mudita private RT1051 specific assets with [download_assets](./download_assets.md) that company is either not eligible or capable of sharing publicly.
 These are distributed with the image and update targets available for each product.

-## ecoboot.bin
+## ecoboot.bin-target

 Downloads the bootloader with [download_assets](download_assets.md).

-OS bootloader, used to pre-init hardware and launch either OS or updater utility.
+OS bootloader, used to pre-init hardware and launch either OS or recovery utility.

-## updater.bin
+## recovery.bin-target

 Downloads the updater with [download_assets](download_assets.md).

-Updater is used to perform the firmware upgrade via update packages.
+PureRecovery is an auxiliary application which is responsible for various tasks including performing update process, backup, restore, etc.